tammet/jsfol/README.md

 JSON-LD-LOGIC defines direct JSON <-> TPTP conversion for the first order fragment (FOF and CNF sublanguages) of TPTP along with a limited and extended subset of the typed sublanguage TFF with arithmetic.

+Due to the goals of the current document it contains a number of JSON-LD-LOGIC examples together with their translation to the TPTP language and a proof found.

 The first example above can be converted to TPTP as: